rongkangw/tp/docs/UserGuide.md

 <box type="warning">

-**Caution:** After a member has been assigned, no more roles can be added.
-To add additional event roles to a member, you must first remove the member from the event using `unassignEvent` and assign the updated event roles with `assignEvent`.
+**Caution:** **After a member has been assigned to an event, the member's assigned roles for that event cannot be edited directly.**
+To update an assigned member's event roles, unassign them from the event first (using `unassignEvent`), then reassign them with the updated roles (using `assignEvent`).<br>
+Do note that this restriction applies only to event roles within the same event.
+Member roles and event roles in other events remain unaffected.
 </box>

 #### Unassigning a Member from an Event: `unassignEvent`